BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !battle(["Jiarelen",:XENGRUNT_F,0], "Volcanic Field")

 Head down and right, then drift across to find **Vulpix**!
-Give it a GourmetTreat for a battle.
+Give it a Gourmet Treat for a battle.

 By clicking each crystal in succession, make your way to the top of the room.
 Back at the top of the room, fall down the hole to the left.
 You'll find: